What are the most effective ab exercises?

 Squeeze your glutes.
 Place your fingertips lightly to your temples, slightly tucking your chin in toward your chest (this is the one time you want a double chin!).

-Tips: To modify this exercise move the feed wider apart, to make it more challenging move the feet closer together.
+Tips: To modify this exercise move the feed wider apart, to make it more challenging to move the feet closer together.

-While crunches on an exercise ball generated less muscle activity than the bicycle maneuver or captain’s chair it’s worth noting that this exercise produced less activation in the rectus femoris, means less hip flexor activity.
+While crunches on an exercise ball generated less muscle activity than the bicycle maneuver or captain’s chair it’s worth noting that this exercise produced less activation in the rectus femoris, which means less hip flexor activity.